nnecklace/calc-malc/docs/implementation.md

 Made three custom math functions.
 2 of which were almost useless.
 If I would have had more time I would have tried to make much much better square root function and logarithm function.
 Pow function worked nicely, only problem is that it doesn't support fractional exponents.

+### Better Error Messages

+Currently the error messages tell the user quite little about what went wrong.
+Missing colon error and pointing out where the code failed could be nice features to add.

 ## References

 [Tirakirja](https://raw.githubusercontent.com/pllk/tirakirja/master/tirakirja.pdf)